diegomzalez/Node-Basics/README.md

 __Global__ is the equivalent of __this__ in the browser.

 ## File System
-File System is a __module of node__ that it give us methods to modify our files on our system.
+File System is a __module of Node__ that it give us methods to modify our files on our system.

 ### readFile
 It __reads__ the content of a file, we will pass as a parameter the url of the file to read: